Drug & Alcohol Treatment - Individual and Group

 Male and female youth accepted at MVJRC who have been identified with alcohol and drug issues will be provided with AOD treatment by the results of a Chemical Dependency Assessment administered once in placement.

 A Chemical Dependency Assessment is provided to each youth identified with drug and alcohol issues.
-This assessment is performed by one of the following Mental Health Therapists assigned to the youth; Albert Cowen, M. Ed/LSW or Amy Ward, LPC/MS/PC.
+This assessment is performed by one of the Mental Health Therapists assigned to the youth.
 This assessment process consists of the Adolescent Substance Abuse Subtle Screening inventory (SASSI-A2), the TCU (Texas Christian University) Drug Screen II (includes a self-reported drug history), the TCU MOFORM (surveys problem recognition, desire to help, treatment readiness, pressures for treatment, and treatment needs), and collateral information from other sources.
 The MACI (as described in the Mental Health Treatment section) is also administered to the youth and provides information helpful to the treatment process.

 III.
 Treatment Planning